Ragmthy/30DayMyDFIRChallenge/Day 21 Task - Mythic Agent and Simulation of Cyber Attack/DFIR Task 21.md

 1. Changing our Windows Server's password, and having that password stored somewhere in its system in a text file, as our target asset. </br>
 2. To simulate a brute force attack, another common passwords list that would be sitting in our Kali Linux VM </br>

-### Small Task 1: Changing our Windows VM
+### Small Task 1: Changing our Windows VM's password
 Logging into our Windows Server from Vultr, choose a directory where the machine's password file will be sitting.
-In my demo walkthrough, it's in Documents, and will be called Passwords_Q1-2025.txt .
+In my demo walkthrough, it's in Documents, and will be called Passwords_Q1_2025.txt .

 Pick a unique password and keep that value into the text file.
 After that, change the password of the Windows machine to the value chosen. (shown in video from [here](https://youtu.be/85x0NLj2zUo?si=Vyn-M3wv6zoudZ_E&t=140))